nikit0ns/Generator_QR_Code_Bot/README.md

 - :link: The Bot can generate a QR-Code from text or a link.
 - :books: There is the `'qrcode'` library is connected here.
 - :open_file_folder: The Bot has two commands: `/start` , `/help`.
+- :lock: The Telegram Bot Status: Doesn't Work On Hosting.

 ---